keu/docs/astro/deploy-code.md

 import {siteVariables} from '@site/src/versions';

 Using the Astro CLI to push your Astro project, including your DAG code, to a Deployment is the foundation for managing changes on Astro.
-Astro supports two deployment methods:
+Astro supports two types of deployment options:

-- Image-only deploys, where all files in your Astro project are built into a single Docker image and pushed to Astro in a single step.
-- [DAG-only deploys](deploy-code.md#DAG-only-deploys), where the DAGs in your Astro project are deployed separately from the Docker image that is built for all other project files.
+- `astro deploy`: This command pushes every file in your Astro project to all Airflow components in your Deployment.
+This includes your `Dockerfile`, DAGs, plugins, and all Python and OS-level packages.
+- `astro deploy --dags`: This command pushes only the code that exists in the `/dags` directory of your Astro project to a running Deployment on Astro.
+When you only need to push changes to your DAGs, running this command is a faster development experience than running `astro deploy` since it does not require installing your dependencies.

+To run `astro deploy --dags`, you must first enable the [DAG-only deploys](deploy-code.md#deploy-dags-only) feature for each Deployment.

 Follow the steps in this document to manually push your Astro project to a Deployment.
 For production environments, Astronomer recommends automating all code deploys with CI/CD.
 See [CI/CD](ci-cd.md).